- Voting News

 Verified Voting’s mission is safeguarding elections in the digital age.
 As a non-partisan organization working for accuracy, integrity and verifiability of elections, we work to ensure that the voice of those who understand technology are at the table when decisions about the use of technology in elections are being made.
 Verified Voting consists of two entities: VerifiedVoting.org and the Verified Voting Foundation.
-Click on the logos to learn more.
+Click below to learn more.

 In July 2012, the Verified Voting Foundation, Common Cause and the Rutgers University Law School released Counting Votes 2012: A State by State Look at Election Preparedness that reviews how prepared each state is to ensure that every eligible voter can vote, and that every vote is counted as cast.
 Does your State require paper ballots or records of every state?
 Does your State have contingency plans in the event of machine failure?
 Does your State protect military and overseas voters by ensuring that marked ballots are not cast online?
 Has your State instituted a post-election audit?
 Does your State use robust ballot reconciliation and tabulation practices?
 See how your State ranks.